 - Cilantro (optional)

-- Cut the sliced pork belly into 1.5-2 inch pieces and vegetables into thin strips.
+- Cut the sliced pork belly into 1.5-2 inch pieces and sprinkle salt.

-- Grate Daikon and ginger.
-Combine Dipping Sauce ingredients in a small bowl and mix well.
+- Cut green onion into small pieces.
+Grate ginger and daikon and squeeze the water out.
+Combine all the ingredients for Dipping Sauce in a small bowl and mix well.

-- In a large non-stick frying pan, heat oil on high heat.
-When oil is hot, add the meat and sprinkle Konbucha.
-Cook the meat until it becomes crispy.
-Use paper towel to absorb excess oil and transfer to a plate.
+- In a large frying pan, heat oil on high heat.
+When oil is hot, add the meat and cook until crispy.
+Use paper towel to absorb excess oil and transfer to a serving plate.

 - You can also eat without rice paper.
 Simply use a piece of lettuce as the wrap.
 Either way, it’s amazingly delicious!